2024 Solar Incentives Guide for Morris, NJ - Tax Credits & Rebates

 Federal Solar Incentives

-When someone says "solar incentives," you likely think of federal incentives first.
-You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-The ITC is a tax credit that reduces your taxes by a predetermined percentage of the money you spend installing solar panels.
+Federal solar incentives are probably the first thing that you think of when thinking about solar incentives.
+It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit that reduces your taxes by a specified percentage of the money you spend installing solar panels.

-The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as retitling it the Clean Energy Credit).
-Homeowners are now eligible for a credit equal to 30% of the total costs of solar system installation for projects started after January 1, 2022, and completed before the end of 2032.
-The credit percentage will then begin to decrease on a yearly basis until the Clean Energy Credit expires in 2035.
+The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+Homeowners are now eligible for a credit of 30% of the total solar system installation costs for projects started after January 1, 2022, and completed before the end of 2032.
+This percentage will then begin to decrease on a yearly basis until the Clean Energy Credit expires in 2035.
 The program expansion also makes it easier to get credit for energy storage systems, beginning in 2023.

 Click here to learn more about the new Inflation Reduction Act.
-To better understand how the new Clean Energy Credit applies to you, talk to your local Morris solar installers.
+To better understand how the new Clean Energy Credit applies to you, talk to your local Morris solar installation expert.

 State & Local Solar Incentives

-Some solar incentives may be offered at the local or state level.
-Similar to federal incentives, these could include rebates, tax credits and more.
-Incentives might be given by your county or municipality, or by the state of New Jersey.
+There are more than just federal solar incentives; tax credits, rebates and more may be offered at the local or state level.
+Incentives may be given by your county or municipality, or by the state of New Jersey.
 Certain incentives may be available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Morris